primer/contribute/content/how-to-contribute.md

 Documentation is a core part of Primer, and, just as design and code, we’re always trying to make it better and more useful.
 If you notice something missing, a typo, or have an idea of how the docs can be improved, please start a new [discussion](https://github.com/github/primer/discussions), or submit a pull request with a fix (you can do this directly via the “Edit this page on GitHub” link on the footer of docs pages).

-Read the Primer guidelines for [writing design documentation](https://primer.style/contribute/writing-design-docs).
+Read the Primer guidelines for [writing documentation](https://primer.style/contribute/writing-documentation).

 ## Design or build new patterns